 Sherman in Fairfield County, Connecticut — The American Northeast (New England)

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Sherman World War I Memorial (about 600 feet away, measured in a direct line); Sherman Veterans Memorial (about 600 feet away); Oblong Meeting House (approx. 2.3 miles away in New York); The First Oblong Friends Meeting House (approx. 2.3 miles away in New York); Akin Hall (approx. 3 miles away in New York); Mizzen Top Hotel (approx. 3.1 miles away in New York); Living Memorial (approx. 3.2 miles away in New York); The Oblong (approx. 3.8 miles away in New York).
+Sherman Veterans Memorial (here, next to this marker); Sherman (about 600 feet away, measured in a direct line); Oblong Meeting House (approx. 2.3 miles away in New York); The First Oblong Friends Meeting House (approx. 2.3 miles away in New York); Akin Hall (approx. 2.9 miles away in New York); Mizzen Top Hotel (approx. 3 miles away in New York); Living Memorial (approx. 3.1 miles away in New York); The Oblong (approx. 3.7 miles away in New York).
 Touch for a list and map of all markers in Sherman.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on October 7, 2009, by Michael Herrick of Southbury, Connecticut.
-This page has been viewed 1,058 times since then and 21 times this year.
-Photos: 1, 2. submitted on October 7, 2009, by Michael Herrick of Southbury, Connecticut. • Bill Pfingsten was the editor who published this page.
+It was originally submitted on November 12, 2009, by Michael Herrick of Southbury, Connecticut.
+This page has been viewed 1,120 times since then and 9 times this year.
+Photos: 1, 2. submitted on November 12, 2009, by Michael Herrick of Southbury, Connecticut. • Bill Pfingsten was the editor who published this page.